jupyter/enhancement-proposals/jupyter-enterprise-gateway-incorporation/jupyter-enterprise-gateway-incorporation.md

 several requirements that were not currently available in the Jupyter open source ecosystem.
 We tried to use the Jupyter Kernel Gateway project, but we quickly realized that the JKG server became the bottleneck because the co-located Spark driver application for these kinds of workloads (in this case, the kernel process running on behalf of notebook cells) were extremely resource intensive.
-Toss in a team or organization of data scientists, and you quickly saturate the compute resources of the Kernel Gateway server.
+In organizations with multiple data scientists, you can quickly saturate the compute resources of the Kernel Gateway server.

 Jupyter Enterprise Gateway enables Jupyter Notebook to launch and manage remote kernels in a distributed cluster, including Apache Spark managed by YARN, IBM Spectrum Conductor or Kubernetes.
 New platforms can be added via an